kmorrell27/UpperCrustCatering/ready-to-heat.md

 Choose from the options below. $35 for each selection.
 All dishes include reheating instructions.

-- Lasagna with Garlic Bread and Caesar Salad
+1) Lasagna w/Meat sauce or Vegetarian
-- Basked Mostaccioli with Garlic Bread and Caesar Salad
+2) Mostaccoli w/beef & Italian Sausage or Vegetarian
-- Italian Beef with Rolls with Mac and Cheese and Baked Beans on the side
+3) Italian Beef comes with hot & sweet peppers
-- BBQ Pulled Pork with Rolls with Mac and Cheese and Baked Beans on the side
+4) Pot Roast - includes dinner rolls & butter
-- Pot Roast with Baby New Potatoes and Carrots
+5) Hungarian Beef Tips over Rice
-- Meatloaf with Mashed Potatoes, Gravy and Green Beans
+6) Braised Beef Brisket - French Rolls available for additional $ 2.00

-- Baked Chicken with Rice Pilaf and Vegetable Medley
+All meals above are made to freeze and reheat well!

 Also check out our [boxed lunch options](/menus/boxed-lunches/)!

-Pick-up available.
-Delivery available starting at $15 depending on distance from our Yorkville kitchen.
+Pickup curbside Service only - Credit/Debit cards only - no cash accepted at this time

 <div class="buttonContainer">
 	<a class="button" href="https://uppercrustcatering.wufoo.com/forms/z1ulr3tr1kev45s/">Order online</a>
-	<a class="button" href="tel:16305539533">Call us at 630-553-9533</a>
+	<a class="button" href="tel:16305250396">Call us at 630-525-0396</a>
 </div>